New York Gov. Andrew Cuomo resigning over sexual harassment

 New York has seen a string of high-level political figures brought down in disgrace in recent years.

-Gov. Eliot Spitzer resigned in 2008 in a call-girl scandal.
+Gov. Eliot Spitzer resigned in 2008 in a prostitution scandal.
 Rep. Anthony Weiner went to prison for sexting with a 15-year-old girl.
 Attorney General Eric Schneiderman stepped down in 2018 after four women accused him of abuse.
 And the top two leaders in the Legislature were convicted of corruption.